Acid Fume Scrubber Systems: HCl, HF & H₂SO₄ Compliance Design Guide

 First, continuous emission monitoring is spreading from North America and Europe into markets where periodic stack testing was the norm.
 India’s CPCB is currently piloting CEMS mandates.
 The EU’s 2027 Industrial Emissions Directive update will extend CEMS requirements to many medium-sized plants.
 In practical terms, your acid fume scrubber system must now include dedicated sampling ports positioned per standard reference methods, and its shell must remain absolutely leak-tight — because a pinhole upstream of a CEMS probe produces data that looks like a compliance violation whether or not the stack is actually over the limit.

 Third, acid gas scrubbers are increasingly being asked to pull double duty as carbon capture contactors.
 This means taller packed beds, different solvent chemistries, and a vessel material that tolerates both acidic flue gas and CO₂-saturated amine solutions without degradation.
-PP already meets that requirement, making a well-designed acid fume scrubber system a future-ready investment.
+PP already meets that requirement, making a well-designed acid fume scrubber system a future-ready investment that will not need replacement when carbon pricing reaches your sector.

 What Makes HF Different — And Why It Deserves Its Own Section